Subaru Legacy Common Problems and Solutions

 Problem:

-Your fuel gauge is giving you an incorrect reading, making it harder to know how much fuel you have in the tank.
+Your fuel gauge is providing an incorrect reading, making it difficult to determine how much fuel is in the tank.

 Solution:

-This is nothing more than a software issue.
-Head to a Subaru dealer, and you should be able to get a free software update, although some dealers may charge you for this if you're not covered by warranty.
+This is simply a software problem.
+Visit a Subaru dealer, and you should be able to receive a free software update, although some dealers may charge you if you're not covered by warranty.

 Difficulty level